Haleluyaz/Fire-spreading-Simulation/README.md

 # Fire-spreading-Simulation
-- This is a very simple simulation of a fire spreading control by the wind.
+- This is a very simple simulation of a fire spreading directed by the wind.
 - No visual

 # Features